Nonlinear matrix recovery using optimization on the Grassmann manifold: The feature map

 \section{The feature map}

-As mentioned, our approach uses a lifting to a space of features, in the spirit of~\cite{fan2018non}\cite{Ongie2017}.
-In this section, we give more details and examples on the role of this lifting. \begin{assumption} The lifting $\varphi$ is chosen such that $\Phi(M)$ is low rank.
-In addition, $\Phi(X)$ should be high rank if $X$ does not exhibit the same geometrical structure as $M$. \end{assumption} The goal is to find a lifting that reveals the nonlinear relation between the points $m_i$, the columns of $M$.
-In~\cite{Ongie2017} the authors use the polynomial features for data sets living on algebraic varieties.
+As mentioned, our approach uses an embedding of the original matrix in a space of features, in the spirit of~\cite{fan2018non}\cite{Ongie2017}.
+Through the case studies below (\ref{example:variety},~\ref{example:uos} and~\ref{example:clusters}), we describe the embeddings that we use and some of the data structures to which they apply. \begin{assumption} The feature map $\varphi$ is chosen such that $\Phi(M)$ is low rank.
+In addition, $\Phi(X)$ should be high rank if $X$ does not exhibit the same geometrical structure as $M$. \end{assumption} The goal is to find an embedding that reveals the nonlinear relation between the points $m_i$, the columns of $M$.
+In~\cite{Ongie2017} the authors use the polynomial features for data sets represented by algebraic varieties.

-\begin{testcase}[(Algebraic varieties~\cite{cox1994ideals})] Let $\R[x]$ be the set of real valued polynomials over $\R^n$.
+\begin{testcase}[Algebraic varieties~\cite{cox1994ideals}] Let $\R[x]$ be the set of real valued polynomials over $\R^n$.
 A real (affine) algebraic variety is defined as the zero set of a system of polynomials $P \subset \R[x]$:

 We say that the matrix $M $ follows an algebraic variety model if every column of $M$ belongs to the same algebraic variety. \end{testcase} Let